-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 26,850 adults (14,090 men and 12,760 women) in the United States will be diagnosed with multiple myeloma.
-It is estimated that 11,240 deaths (6,240 men and 5,000 women) from this disease will occur this year.
+It is estimated that 12,650 deaths (6,430 men and 6,220 women) from this disease will occur this year.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations.
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.